 - Your emotional strength in handling the wait for a donor and post transplant treatment/complications

 - Your network of family and friends who can serve as your support group who can help you deal with the stress

-Donor match will depend upon your size, blood type and the seriousness of your condition.
+Donor matches will be determined by your height, weight, blood type, and the severity of your ailment.

 Immunosuppressants are medications that decrease the activity of your immune system.
 You shall need to take them for life